Explore below for information on the diseases within our areas of focus.

 Rare diseases are diseases that affect a small percentage of the population.

 The threshold at which a disease is considered rare varies around the world.
-In the United States, the Rare Diseases Act of 2002 defines a rare disease as “any disease or condition that affects fewer than 200,000 people in the United States.”1
+In the U.S., the Rare Diseases Act of 2002 defines a rare disease as “any disease or condition that affects fewer than 200,000 people in the United States.”1

 The common consensus is that there are approximately 7,000 types of rare diseases.
 While individual diseases may only affect a small number of patients, taken together, they are far more common.
 Approximately 30 million Americans – ten percent of the population – are living with a rare disease.2